Low frequency signal detection via correlated Ramsey measurements: Theory

-\emph{Formal definitions} --- Consider a qubit probe interacting with the longitudinal component of an external signal $S(t,\a)$, that depends on some parameters $\a$ and time [see Fig.~\ref{Fig1}(b)].
-The interaction may be modeled by the Hamiltonian $\sigma_z S(t,\a)$, with $\sigma_z = \ket{1}\bra{1}-\ket{0}\bra{0}$.
+Consider a qubit probe interacting with the longitudinal component of an external signal $S(t,\omega,\xi,\varphi)$ [see Fig.~\ref{Fig1}(b)].
+The interaction may be modeled by the Hamiltonian $\sigma_z S(t,\omega,\xi,\varphi)$, with $\sigma_z = \ket{1}\bra{1}-\ket{0}\bra{0}$.
 The probe is additionally subject to transversal noise, which we treat through the Lindblad master equation formalism.
-Then, an initial superposition state on the probe experiences decoherence with a characteristic time $T_s$ that depends on the environment of the qubit and on the control sequence ($s$) used.
+Then, an initial superposition state on the probe experiences decoherence with a characteristic time $T_s$ that depends on the environment of the qubit and on the control sequence, $s$, used.
 For Ramsey, $T_{R} = T_2^*$, and $T_{DD} = T_2$ for DD.
-The probability to find the qubit in its original state after some evolution time $t$ is \be P_s = \frac{1+e^{-t/T_s}\cos\left[\Phi_{s}\left(t,\mathbf{a}\right)\right]}{2}, \ee where $\Phi_{s}(t,\mathbf{a})$ is the accumulated phase that depends on the specific sequence, the evolution time $t$, and the parameters in $\mathbf{a}$ describing the external signal, which for the purpose of this article are the frequency $a^1 = \omega$, the amplitude $a^2 = \xi$, and the phase $a^3 = \varphi$.
+The probability to find the qubit in its original state after some evolution time $t$ is \be P_s = \frac{1+e^{-t/T_s}\cos\left[\Phi_{s}\left(t,\omega,\xi,\varphi\right)\right]}{2}, \ee where $\Phi_{s}(t,\omega,\xi,\varphi)$ is the accumulated phase that depends on the specific sequence, the evolution time $t$, and the frequency $\omega$, the amplitude $\xi$, and the phase $\varphi$ of the external signal.

-We want to find the optimal control sequence that yields the smallest mean squared error $\Delta a^k$ ($k = 1, 2, \dots$) in the estimation of $a^k$, for a fixed experiment duration.
-According to the Cram{\'e}r-Rao bound, the Fisher information ($I_s^k$) contained on a sequence $s$ about the parameter $a^k$ bounds $\Delta a^k$, such that $\Delta a^k \geq 1/I_s^k$ \cite{Wootters1981,Braunstein1994}.
-We can then compare the performance of different sequences by computing their $I_s^k$ with \cite{Gefen2017}
+We want to find the optimal control sequence that yields the smallest mean squared error $\Delta \omega$ in the estimation of any signal parameter, e.g. the frequency $\omega$, for a fixed experiment duration.
+According to the Cram{\'e}r-Rao bound, the Fisher information ($I_s^\omega$) contained on a sequence $s$ about the frequency bounds $\Delta \omega$, such that $\Delta \omega \geq 1/I_s^\omega$ \cite{Wootters1981,Braunstein1994}.
+We can then compare the performance of different sequences by computing their Fisher information with \cite{Gefen2017}